 Although the increasing interaction and mutual dependence between East Asia and the West—the first-mentioned referring mainly to China, Japan and Korean Peninsula and the latter understood roughly as the countries and societies of Europe and its descendants who share similar traditions, values, religions, etc.—are often described as distinctive phenomena characterising the past decades and especially the anticipated future, these developments cannot be described as new or ahistorical processes.
 While the recent trends can only be understood in connection with their historical roots, they can, however, be used as indications that speak on behalf of the importance of studying transcultural encounters and interaction in the context of East Asia.
-The EAW group defines transcultural encounters widely as including interaction between states, actions made in the name of a state(s), on behalf of a state(s), as well as actions of non-governmental organisations and private enterprises.
+The EAW group defines transcultural encounters widely as including interaction between states, interaction between cultural phenomena, actions made in the name of a state(s), on behalf of a state(s), as well as actions of non-governmental organisations and private enterprises.

 While cooperation between scholars in different stages of their career has been close throughout the years, the existence of a research group with a clear identity and aims is believed to bring added value to the existing situation.
-While the EAW group still consists of researchers whose projects have specific spatial, temporal and thematic outlines, they are all connected with phenomena such as modernisation, westernisation, spread and spreading of values (Christianity, democracy, liberalism, capitalism, socialism, etc.) and globalisation.
+While the EAW group consists of researchers whose projects have specific spatial, temporal and thematic outlines, they are all connected with phenomena such as modernisation, westernisation, spread and spreading of values (Christianity, democracy, liberalism, capitalism, socialism, etc.) and globalisation.

 These phenomena are essential parts of the historical context in which the key processes of interaction between East Asia and the Western world took place during the 19th and 20th centuries.
 These processes are: 1) Growing consciousness/awareness that has been interlocked with the growing interaction and increase in information; 2) Evaluation and reaction to the increase in consciousness, interaction and information; and 3) Adaptation, resistance, admiration, coexistence, conflict that has followed the original reaction and re-evaluation.